BA BArch RIBA FFB FRSA

-Mark Foley is an Architect with specialist expertise in the design of theatres, auditoria spaces and buildings for the performing arts.
+Mark Foley is an architect with specialist expertise in the design of theatres, auditoria and other buildings for the performing arts.
 He has gained particular experience in the design of modern and classical dance facilities and carries out consultancy and research in this field.
 His work has led to numerous publications, participation on advisory bodies and teaching positions.
-Mark has undertaken many studies to explore cultural regeneration working closely with arts business and management consultants to develop strategies and establish the feasibility of particular cultural projects.
+Mark has undertaken many studies to explore cultural regeneration, working closely with arts businesses and management consultants to develop strategies and establish the feasibility of particular cultural projects.

-He has also designed a number of buildings for schools including the award winning Performing Arts Centre at Frensham Heights School and the Menuhin Hall, a purpose built 316 seat concert hall for the Yehudi Menuhin School.
-His current and recent projects include a new Academic Building for Kingham Hill School, Oxfordshire, a new Performing Arts Building for Hurspierpoint College and the refurbishment and remodelling of the Hall for Cornwall, a 1,200 seat Grade II Listed theatre in Truro.
+He has also designed a number of buildings for schools including the award-winning Performing Arts Centre at Frensham Heights School and the Menuhin Hall, a purpose-built, 316-seat concert hall for the Yehudi Menuhin School.
+His current and recent projects include a new academic building for Kingham Hill School, Oxfordshire; a new performing arts building for Hurstpierpoint College and the refurbishment and remodelling of the Hall for Cornwall, a 1,200-seat, Grade II listed theatre in Truro.